 So what am I saying?

-Perhaps just giving a challenge to never forget what love looked like in Jesus, when he came fully into his ministry.
+Perhaps I’m just giving us a challenge to never forget what love looked like in Jesus when he came fully into his ministry.
 To remember what came from his heart then.
 To assess what we think his love looks like now.